 Starting in 1927 Chevrolet had a new drag link design.
 The ends of the drag link had threaded plugs that held cups, pistons & springs in the ends.
 These pieces mated up with ball studs that were in the end of the pitman arm (on the steering box) and the steering control arm (at the brake backing plate).
-This design was also used on tie rod ends in 1932-1938 passenger cars & 1932-1959 trucks in the tie rod ends.
+This design was also used on 1932-1938 passenger cars & 1932-1959 trucks in the tie rod ends.

 Inspect original ball studs for wear.
 If worn, the ball studs are replaceable.
 Original ball studs were pressed and/or welded in place (some applications had bolt in ball studs).
 New ball studs are available for drag link or tie rod applications.
 They are available for weld-in or bolt-in applications.
-SA-157 & RW-603 are the press in type and SA-157T & RW-603T are the threaded versions.
-Early tie rod and drag link ball head diameter is 1" OD, shank diameter is .530" (or 13.46mm) and is not tapered.
+SA-157 & SA-603 are the press-in type and SA-157T & RW-603T are the threaded versions.
+Tie rod ball studs for straight axle applications: 1927-1959 Passenger car & Trucks.
+The shank diameter is .530" (or 13.46mm) and is not tapered.
 The head diameter on the new ball studs is 1" (or 25.4mm).
 The shank length is .950" (or 24.13mm).
 Compare with your original to be certain that they are the same size.

 To remove the original ball stud, check for welds.
 Grind off any welds until they are removed completely.
-If there are none, the ball stud was originally pressed into place.
-Using a 20-Ton press, carefully press out the old ball stud and press in the new stud.
+If there are no welds, the ball stud was pressed into place.
+Use a 20-Ton press and carefully press out the old ball stud and press in the new stud into place.
 Weld the bottom edge of the ball stud to secure it.
 CAUTION: it is important to get a proper welding job done on the ball stud.
 Failure of this part can cause catastrophic results.
 It is recommended that the welding is done by a certified welder.

 As an option, we have available the threaded type of stud.
 Either method will work but the reproduction studs have straight sides with no taper.
 IMPORTANT: If your original stud has a taper, these studs will not work as a replacement.
 Carefully compare the dimensions of the original stud to the new stud before installation.
 They should be an exact match to the original.